Skip to main content

 1 mentions Positive Neutral Negative

 • “Operation Octo is a seriously good game for anyone who enjoys tower defenses.
-It has a very unique format where you can run around the field and take damage and die.
-The towers are all fun and interesting, and so are the foes.
+It has a unique format where you can run around the field and take damage and die.
+The towers are all fun and interesting, as are the foes.
 It made me feel joy and stress.
-Despite there only being 3 worlds, the achievements are fun to get.
-Overall, if you like PvZ or other tower defenses like it, this is the game for you.
-It's fun, quirky, cool, and funny.
-I rate it a solid 8/10 with minor issues, and I look forward to the next worlds and updates.”
+Despite there only being three worlds, the achievements are fun to get.
+Overall, it’s fun, quirky, cool, and funny, making it a solid 8/10.
+Minor issues include the boss fights not being the best part and currency grind being a bit hard, but most extras beyond the towers are optional.
+Looking forward to more worlds and updates.”

 • monetization